Justin-Naicker/Java-Coursework/README.md

 # Java-Coursework
-My coursework written in Java!
+My Coursework assignments and work written in Java.